hgb-bin-proteomics/pyXLMS/README.md

+# pyXLMS
-# pyXLMS - A python package to process protein cross-linking data
+_a python package to process protein cross-linking data_

 **pyXLMS** is a python package and web application with graphical user interface that aims to simplify and streamline the intermediate step of connecting crosslink search engine results with down-stream analysis tools, enabling researchers even without bioinformatics knowledge to